Tuition and Fees

 Undergraduate students from traditionally underrepresented backgrounds can apply for the Supporting Undergraduate Research Experience in Environmental Health (SURE-EH) program.
 SURE-EH Students are paid on an hourly basis to conduct research.

-New or continuing students may also apply for individual fellowships, which are primarily funded from federal sources like the NIH, CDC, EPA, etc. There are also limited fellowships available from private sources (foundations, private business, and professional organizations such as AIHA, SOT, NEHA, NSF).
-DEOHS forwards fellowship opportunity announcements to students whenever notices are sent to us.
+New or continuing students may also apply for individual fellowships, which are primarily funded from federal sources like the National Institutes of Health (NIH), Centers for Disease Control (CDC), Environmental Protection Agency (EPA), etc. There are also limited fellowships available from private sources (foundations, private business, and professional organizations such as American Industrial Hygiene Association (AIHA), Society of Toxicology (SOT), National Environmental Health Association (NEHA), National Science Foundation (NSF).

-The Achievement Rewards for College Scientists (ARCS) fellowship provides a total stipend of $17,500 ($7,500 in year one, and $5,000 in years two and three).
-This stipend is in addition to core funding via RA quarters or a traineeship.
+The Achievement Rewards for College Scientists (ARCS) fellowship provides a total recruitment bonus of $17,500 ($7,500 in year one, and $5,000 in years two and three).
+These funds are in addition to funding via Academic Service Employees (Research Teaching, Staff Assistantship) quarters of support or traineeship.

 Occupational and Environmental Residency Program Funding